xtdb/xtdb/docs/implementation.md

 ### Introduction

-This document mainly discusses the query engine, as this is the core of CRUX and where most its complexity lies.
-There are other parts of CRUX, like the ingestion piece, the KV store implementations, and the REST API, but they are more straight forward to understand and requires less theoretical background.
+This document mainly discusses the query engine, as this is the core of Crux and where most its complexity lies.
+There are other parts of Crux, like the ingestion piece, the KV store implementations, and the REST API, but they are more straight forward to understand and requires less theoretical background.

 ### Document Store

-All documents in CRUX are consumed from the Kafka `doc-topic` and stored on disk locally in an index:
+All documents in Crux are consumed from the Kafka `doc-topic` and stored on disk locally in an index:

 + `content-hash->doc-index` Main document store.